DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-08-19-defining-the-sampling-algorithm.md

 #### Sampling focus

-The sampling will be designed to represent  claim value rather than the proportion of schools in each stratum.
+To align with [Cabinet Office best practice](https://www.gov.uk/government/publications/grants-standards), we will design the sampling to represent claim value rather than the proportion of schools in each stratum.

 For instance, if urban secondary schools account for 20% of the total claim value, this stratum should also account for 20% of the sample value.